 If you have any dripping taps replace the washers.
 If dripping taps freeze they'll block your pipe and cause damage.
 Check your pipes, looking for moisture around the joints, or any discolouration of the pipes or surrounding walls or floors.
 To keep your pipes in good condition and minimise any problems, lubricate stopcocks and valves with thin oil.
 Then turn them on and off to make sure they don't seize up.

-If one or more of your taps are not working this usually is the first clue that you have a frozen pipe.
+If one or more of your taps are not working this could indicate that you have a frozen pipe.
 But before you start taking action, it's worth first checking with the neighbours that they have water - if they don't its likely there's a problem with local supply.
 If you have frozen pipes or a burst pipe, here’s what you can do.

 Turn off the water at the main stop tap, usually found under the kitchen sink.
-Now turn off the stopcock in your cold water tank, usually found in your loft.
-Doing this will minimise the amount of water that escapes - and the damage to your home - if a pipe bursts.
+Then turn off the stopcock in your cold water tank, usually found in your loft.
+Doing this will minimise the amount of water that escapes - and the damage to your home.

 Inspect the pipe and nearby fittings and, providing they are all intact, gently thaw the affected area using a hair dryer or a hot water bottle.
 Never use a blowtorch or heat gun.
 If the pipe has split read below.